Traffic Film Removal with Fiber Lasers

 The object (or area of an object) which has the surface contamination is focused on by the fiber laser’s beam.
 Layer by layer the film is removed, with particular emphasis being placed by the user to only ablate the contaminant layer and not the underlying material.

-Fiber lasers are ideal for this as they provide absolute programmatic precision and control.
+Lasers are ideal for this as they provide absolute programmatic precision and control.

 Everyday objects which suffer with traffic film

 Many people think traffic film only deposits on transport vehicles, whilst this is true, there are other objects which are impacted by traffic film.
 Any items located outdoors can be affected including (as just a few examples):